Melissa Lane: Academic career

 She taught at Cambridge University in the Faculty of History as a lecturer after graduating.
-In 2009, she joined Princeton University as a professor; in 2014, she was endowed the Class of 1943 professorship in the Department of Politics.
+In 2009, she joined Princeton University as a professor; in 2014, she held the Class of 1943 professorship in the Department of Politics.
 She is associated faculty in the Department of Classics and Philosophy.
 She directed the Center for Human Values from 2016 to 2024 and was the first director for the Program in Values and Public Life.
 She teaches in the history of political thought, specializing in ancient Greek thought and in normative political thought about environmental ethics and politics.

 She was awarded a Guggenheim Fellowship in 2012 and a 2015 Phi Beta Kappa Teaching Prize, among other awards.
 She has been a fellow at King's College, Cambridge, the Royal Historical Society, and the Royal Society of Arts.